 Epiphone ups the ante with the Extura Prophecy by giving the user active pickups that offer fantastic flexibility.
 With a familiar Gibson feel on the neck, this guitar is great for folks that want to have a killer rock guitar that is a bit more versatile.

-The Epiphone Extura Prophecy comes in a lush purple color with black edges and with a special touch provided by aged gloss for a unique look.
-This color and finish provide a great contrast against the silver hardware which includes Grover-locking Rotomatic tuners for tuning stability.
+The Epiphone Extura Prophecy comes in a lush purple color with black edges and a special touch of aged gloss for a unique look.
+This color and finish provide a great contrast against the silver hardware, which includes Grover-locking Rotomatic tuners for tuning stability.

 Plugged in, this guitar gave us a fat tone that when distorted becomes rich with harmonics with a punchy nature.
 This is thanks to the featured Fishman Fluence humbucking pickups.
 Despite its traditional overall look, this guitar includes a push-pull mechanism on both the volume and tone knobs.
 This allowed us to get three unique, selectable voices from these active pickups.